-Note: This page discusses All-Star catcher Iván Rodríguez.
+Note: This page discusses Hall of Fame catcher Iván Rodríguez.
 For the Hoofdklasse coach of the same name, click here.

 Ivan Rodriguez Torres

 (Pudge or I-Rod)

 - Height 5' 9", Weight 190-205 lb.